kundajelab/chrombpnet/README.md

 ## Installation

 This section will discuss the packages needed to train a chrombpnet model.
-Firstly, it is recommended that you use a GPU for model training and have the necessary NVIDIA drivers already installed.
+Firstly, it is recommended that you use a GPU for model training and have the necessary NVIDIA drivers and CUDA already installed.
+You can verify that your machine is set up to use GPU's properly by executing the `nvidia-smi` command and ensuringn that the command returns information about your system GPU(s) (rather than an error).
 Secondly there are two ways to ensure you have the necessary packages to train chrombpnet models which we detail below,

 ### 1. Installation setup through Docker